-There way too many factors to have standard prices.
-Elements like the Guest size, type of coat (e.g., short v. long hair), breed, age, type of cut, temperament, coat condition, last groom are just a few factors that directly impact the time and cost.
+I have no set fee and work by the hour.
+With so many factors, there cannot be standard prices.
+Factors like size, type of coat (e.g., short v. long hair), breed, age, type of cut, temperament, general condition, last groom all directly impact the time and cost.

 Q. Do you accept walk-ins, even for a nail trim?

-Sadly no. Zen is not a typical grooming studio.
-I made a serious commitment to operate only on a "one-on-one" basis.
-This means, we only accept a single Guest at a time, to offer a calm environment.
-To be truthful to this philosophy, we do not allow other Guests while grooming.
-Plus, our attention is all on our Guests and leaves little room for interruptions.
+Zen is an atypical grooming studio.
+I made a commitment to groom on a "one-on-one" basis.
+Only a single Guest is groomed at a time for a calmer environment.
+Our attention is all one Guests, and leaves little room for interruptions.

 The only exception to this rule is if the Guest has too many mats or are too large.
-Mats can become too painful and harbour bad bacteria and so to offer immediate relief, I will remove them the most efficient way possible.
+Mats can be painful and harbour bad bacteria and can cause skin issues.
+So to offer immediate relief, shaving them is the most efficient way possible.